VIII. Process for Respondents to Respond to the Three Forms of Complaint

 C. Faculty Letter to File

-The Chair and OSCCS will review any faculty letter to file (see Section VI-C) and may consult with the referring faculty member to determine if there needs to be any further action on the complaint.
+The Chair and OSCCS will review any faculty letter to file (see Section VI.D.) and may consult with the referring faculty member to determine if there needs to be any further action on the complaint.
 The Chair and OSCCS may also consult with a faculty member or department head if the academic subject matter is outside the Chair’s area of expertise.
 The Chair may direct the case to be resolved by administrative resolution, hearing, or sanctioning panel.
-In such cases, the letter to file will be treated as a complaint (see Section VI(C)(2)).
+In such cases, the letter to file will be treated as a complaint (see Section VI.D.ii.).
 If the Chair accepts the letter as a faculty letter to file, the respondent will have three business days to choose one of the following responses to such a letter to file:

-i.
-The respondent may choose not to respond.
+1. The respondent may choose not to respond.
 If the respondent chooses this option, the faculty letter to file will be considered a finding of responsibility for the academic integrity violation specified in the complaint.
 No sanctions other than the notation of the situation in the faculty letter to file will be assigned.

-ii.
-The respondent may choose to submit a written response to be maintained with the faculty letter to file.
+1. The respondent may choose to submit a written response to be maintained with the faculty letter to file.
 In this case, the faculty letter to file will be considered a finding of responsibility for the academic integrity violation specified in the complaint.
 No sanctions other than the notation of the situation in the faculty letter to file will be assigned.
 The response submitted by the respondent will be reviewed in the event of further allegations.
 The respondent will be required to certify that their written response is their own original work and the respondent must cite sources, editors, and collaborators appropriately.

-iii.
-The respondent may challenge the faculty letter to file by requesting a COD review of the case.
+1. The respondent may challenge the faculty letter to file by requesting a COD review of the case.
 If the respondent chooses this option, the faculty letter to file will be considered a general complaint and the appropriate procedures will be followed.

 < Back to VII: Process for Choosing a Particular Resolution Process | Index | Forward to IX: Hearing Procedures >